gracexin98/Sales-Analysis/README.md

 ## Step Two : Analysis
 I started by grouping sales by productline. </br>
 What was the best month for sales in a specific year?
 How much was earned that month? </br>
-November seems to be the month, what product do they sell in November, Classic Cars </br>
+November seems to be the month, what product do they sell in November? </br>
-Who is our best customer (this could be best answered with RFM)
+Who is our best customer? (this could be best answered with RFM)

 ## Final Data
 I finalize the data using Tableau.